darkwaterfoundation/docs/escape.md

 #### Select a Motor

-There are 6 motor ports on the 640 board numbered 1 to 6 from left to right (with the ports facing you ).
+There are 6 motor ports on the ESCAPE board numbered 1 to 6 from left to right (with the ports facing you ).

 If we want to control a motor on port number 1 then we need to request the motor object for that port from our controller - this is very easily done with a single line